jimmykzm94/udacity-robotic-software-nanodegree/README.md

 ### Test SLAM
 #### Note
 1. gmapping is used for SLAM.
-It is a ROS package that contains Grid-based FastSLAM algorithm to map environment.
+It is a ROS package that uses Grid-based FastSLAM algorithm to map environment.
 Using slam_gmapping ROS node, we are able to map 2D occupancy grid map from mobile robot's odometry and laser data.

 #### Run
 Run `sh test_slam.sh` to test SLAM